 It is hard to attribute the overall increase in incidence of IE to the 2007 guidelines when the rate of increase through 2007 was similar to after 2007.
 However, the incidence of Streptococcus-related IE changed relatively abruptly after the IE prophylaxis guideline revision in 2007, suggesting that a decreased use of antibiotic prophylaxis for dental procedures could have been responsible for the increased rate of Streptococcus IE. The degree of penetrance of the revised guideline recommendations into clinical practice remains an unknown variable.
 The authors appropriately propose ongoing monitoring of the impact of the guideline recommendations.
 In addition, in that neither past nor current guidelines on antibiotic are evidence-based, the decision of an informed patient might remain a good clinical option.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: Anti-Bacterial Agents, Antibiotic Prophylaxis, Cardiac Surgical Procedures, Cohort Studies, Endocarditis, Bacterial, Endocarditis, Health Care Costs, Heart Defects, Congenital, Hospitalization, Incidence, Inpatients, Medicaid, Medicare, Medically Uninsured, Penetrance, Regression Analysis, Retrospective Studies, Secondary Prevention, Staphylococcus, Streptococcus